surniaulula/wpsso-google-merchant-feed/readme.txt

 **E-Commerce Plugin Not Required:**

 A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required.
-If you aren't using an e-commerce plugin, the WPSSO Google Merchant Feed XML add-on can retrieve custom product information entered in the Document SSO metabox.
+In case you aren't using an e-commerce plugin, the WPSSO Google Merchant Feed XML add-on can also retrieve custom product information entered in the Document SSO metabox.

 **Complete WooCommerce Support:**